 People are often surprised that we get frost here in Queensland.
-Sure, the majority of Queensland is typically frost free, but here in the South East corner we can experience frost, with some inland areas around Charleville having 40-50 frost days on average of the last 30 years.
+Sure, the majority of Queensland is typically frost free, but here in the South East corner we can experience frost, with some inland areas around Charleville having 40-50 frost days every year.
 And certainly if you live in NSW, Victoria, Tasmania, and southern parts of SA and WA, you can expect a few frost days too.
-See the Australia frost map here
+See the Australia frost map here.

 What is frost?

 Frost is not just ambient air temperature below freezing.
 Frost occurs when the air temperature close to the ground cools below freezing AND below the dew point so that moisture in the air either condenses and then freezes, or freezes directly out of the air.
 The type of frost that we experience in a temperate or sub-tropical climate is typically caused by the land cooling overnight and cooling the air close to the ground.
 As cold air is denser than warm air it tends to sink and to flow downhill.
 This means that frost occurs lower down in the valley and can be trapped uphill of obstacles such as hedges or walls.
 Frost is unlikely on windy nights as the layer of cold air is disturbed.
 Dew point depends on temperature and humidity.
 More frost info here.

 The important point is that we can expect cold temperatures to develop on clear still nights, but that if we understand how cold air moves and how frost forms from moisture in the air, we can take steps to prevent frost damage.